 The College acknowledges that self-determination and cultural safety are fundamental to outcomes for all Aboriginal and Torres Strait Islander Peoples in Australia, Māori in Aotearoa and Indigenous Peoples globally.

-Aboriginal design by Lee Harris from Ingeous Studios
+Aboriginal design by Leigh Harris, Creative Director from Ingeous Studios

 At the background of the design are healing waterways which depicts the healing process that needs to take place between Aboriginal and Torres Strait Islander peoples and non-Indigenous Australia.
 This achieved through knowledge sharing depicted through the black dot elements throughout the waterway which represent this knowledge sharing an understanding.
 Key to this understanding is the sharing of this knowledge throughout the RANZCR network with individual and stakeholders.
 This depicted through the three central images (gatherings) within the design.
 The outer element is symbolic of Aboriginal and Torres Strait Islander communities throughout the country that share their individual stories and knowledge with RANZCR.
 These stories and knowledge are inherently connected to our shared past history and of Country and Culture depicted through a stylised representation of Country.